Whipple10m/pyfzreader/README.md

 - `'record_was_decoded'`: `False`, the reader does not decode the CCD records.

 Please contact me if you need the CCD data to be extracted.

+## Timestamping

+A set of scalers and GPS timestamping systems were used to measure the live time, elapsed time, and absolute time of the events recorded at Whipple.
+This section is intended only as a brief outline of these, sufficient to describe the timing values that the GDF reader provides.

+A 10MHz clock, derived locally from a frequency generator, was counted by two 48-bit scalers.
+The first was gated by the global veto, providing a running estimate of the total livetime in the run, available as `'livetime_sec'` and `'livetime_ns'` in the dictionary for the `event` and `frame` records.
+The second was an ungated count of the oscillator, providing the total elapsed time since the start of the run, only available for starting from GDF version 74, corresponding to run number 9042, and available as `'elaptime_sec'` and `'elaptime_sec'` in the record dictionary.
+The first step of any analysis was usually to calibrate the 10MHz oscillator frequency against the GPS system using the one-pulse per second (1PPS) markers from the GPS.

+Three different absolute GPS timestamping systems were used during the `GRANITE` epoch, two based on a Truetime GPS clock (initally XL-DC then XL-AK), and the third a dedicated Hytec timestamp module.

+1. Before the 1997 observing season, i.e. up until approximately September 1997, and corresponding to run numbers less than approximately 9000 or GDF versions before 80, the Truetime XL-DC was read out by a set of CAMAC modules known as the `Michigan` clock interface, and described by [Freeman and Akerlof, NIM A320, 1992 305-309](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/29901/0000258.pdf).
+The GPS time was provided by the XL-DC over a 48-bit wide parallel port, with quarter millisecond resolution, and digitized by a CAMAC module, from which three 16-bit values are stored in the GDF record.
+The system provided a BCD coded UTC time in hours, minutes, seconds and milliseconds, a quarter millisecond count, the day of the year (DOY), and some status bits.

+2. Between 1997-10-29 (run number 9042) and 2006-06-19 (run number 31781) the XL-DC (initially), and a Truetime XL-AK clock (subsequently) were digitized by a [Wisconsin GRS2 module](https://github.com/Whipple10m/Documentation/blob/main/components/gpsmanual2a.pdf) which counted the local 10MHz frequency described above, and combined that with the GPS time read out from the Truetime serial port, as described in the GRS2 manual.
+These values were stored as three 32-bit values in the GDF record, providing the BCD coded UTC time in hours, minutes and seconds, the number of 10MHz ticks since the last second marker, the DOY, and some status bits.
+The serial connection between the GRS2 and the Truetime ceased functioning after 2006-06-19 (run 31781) but the module remained in the system until 2008-01-15 (being removed after run 34171).
+No absolute time is available during this period.

+3. From 2008-01-15 a Hytec timestamping module (GPS92) was used to provide absolute timestamps.
+This system was interpreted by the data acquisition system which wrote the integer MJD, number of seconds since GPS (or UTC?) midnight, and the number of nanoseconds since the 1PPS into the GDF record.
+The Hytec GPS was non-functional between 2008-04-25 (run 34973) and 2009-06-04 (run 36727) inclusive due to antenna damage.
+After repair, it functioned until the end of data taking with the 10m on 2011-05-31.

+To insulate users of the `fzreader` from these details the GPS data relevant to each epoch is used to provide the timestamp in a consistent format.
+For the epoch of the Truetime GPS (`Michigan` and `GRS2`) the GPS DOY is combined with an estimate of the year generated from the run number, using a hardcoded lookup table, to calculate the MJD, which is combined with the UTC second number and fraction of the second.
+For the `Hytec` epoch, the values provided in GDF are used directly, corrected for the difference between GPS and UTC times (number of leap seconds).

 ## Understanding the reader